 ( Read Proverbs 6:16-19 ) I love the Father!
 I want to make Him happy.
 I sure don’t want to do things He detests!

-🌿We move on to laws about the Sabbaths and the Biblical feasts commanded up until this point and the Father offers very specific instructions on those as well.
-If you took part in my challenge for Friday’s readings you may already have a better understanding of these.
+?We move on to laws about the Sabbaths and the Biblical feasts commanded up until this point and the Father offers very specific instructions on those as well.
+If you took part in my challenge to write out the full ten commandments you may already have a better understanding of these.

 I would just like to point out that He never once refers to these as “Jewish” feasts.
 In fact, anyone reading at this point is probably shaking their head at the very thought because the tribe of Judah isn’t even dominant now.
 Instead, He refers to them as “my” feasts.
 Continuing on in our reading we will see the Father reference these as “My” feasts or “Feasts unto YHWH” and paired with such words as “forever” and “throughout your generations”.
 To read a little more about the Biblical feasts, click here.

-Test EVERYTHING, hold tight to what is good – and HE is the source of good!
+Test EVERYTHING, hold tight to what is good. – 1 Thess 5:21

 May YHWH bless the reading of His WordPrint This Post